 - Talk to your veterinarian about vaccinating your dog against Lyme disease.

 - Ask your veterinarian to conduct a tick screening at each exam.

 - Watch your dog closely for changes in behavior or appetite.

 - Check for ticks daily.

-If you find a tick on your dog, remove it right away.
+If you find a tick on your dog, remove it right away to limit infection.
 Here are some tips for safe and effective tick removal: